 Semi-rectangular: Semi-rectangular sleeping bags are a compromise between the rectangular and the mummy shapes.
 They are ideal for campers who can’t handle the confinement of the mummy designs but need a little more warmth than what the rectangular bag can offer.

 Length is also a very important aspect when choosing your bag.
-Bags come in different lengths, and you might find them labeled short or X-Long.
+Bags come in different lengths, and you might find them labelled short or X-Long.
 The sizes will differ depending on the manufacturer and gender.
 To choose the correct sleeping bag size, review the bags specs and a check the listed height to see that it will fit you.

-Other Key Sleeping Bag Features
+Other Key Features

 Baffles: These are compartments in the bag that hold the filler material for even distribution.